feelancer21/speedupln.com/docs/fee_potential_and_rebalancing.md

 - **Optimizing Liquidity Distribution:** Rebalancing helps distribute your satoshis across channels more effectively, ensuring that liquidity is where it is most needed and most profitable.
 - **Arbitrage of Fee Potential:** By moving liquidity from low relative fee potential channels to higher ones, you are essentially performing arbitrage, capitalizing on the difference in earning potential across different parts of the network.
 - **Cost-Efficiency:** The key to profitable rebalancing lies in the cost.
 If you can rebalance for less than the relative fee potential gain, you’re turning a profit.
+> I am seeing rebalancing more as risk return liquidity trade at the moment.
+There is the risk that the costs were too high and you cannot sell the liquidity for the calculated profits after the rebalancing.
+Then its not profitable at.
+This especially important if you move liquidity from channels with a very low earnings potentials

 In summary, rebalancing is about strategically shifting liquidity to channels with higher relative fee potential, allowing you to maximize your earnings.
 It’s not just about having more satoshis in a channel—it’s about ensuring that those satoshis are in the right place, where they can earn the most, while minimizing the costs of moving them.